- Table of contents

 Anonymous Sudan is a rapidly expanding and influential group of hacktivists that identify themselves as Sudanese, motivated by both religious and political beliefs.
 Since January 2023, they have been carrying out distributed denial-of-service (DoS) attacks, allegedly motivated by defending Islam against Western nations.
 These attacks have disrupted critical infrastructure and various global sectors, including finance and healthcare.

-The Cyberint Research Team has been closely monitoring the group’s activities since their inception, as this unique threat actor group has conducted over 670 attacks, demonstrating impressive capabilities.
+The Cyberint Research Team has been closely monitoring the group’s activities since their inception, as this unique threat actor group conducted over 670 attacks in the first 6 months of its activity, demonstrating impressive capabilities.
 Notably, Anonymous Sudan gained attention for their high-profile attacks, including successfully attacking Microsoft’s Outlook service, drawing worldwide scrutiny.

 Distinct from solitary threat groups, Anonymous Sudan has established intriguing connections with other threat actors, raising further concerns.

 In December 2023 Cyberint detected that Anonymous Sudan claimed responsibility for disrupting the Discord login page in collaboration with SKYNET and GodzillaBotnet.
 This action stands among a series of recent collaborative attacks the groups executed.

 Anonymous Sudan has targeted many countries over the past six months.
 Most of the attacks took place in Sweden, Israel, the U.S., Denmark, France, Australia, Netherlands, UAE, and more.
 These attacks have impacted critical infrastructures and diverse global sectors, including financial services, transportation, education, healthcare, software, and government entities.
 Among the big names Anonymous Sudan was able to attack are Microsoft, Twitter, PayPal, Scandinavian Airlines, and big banks including the Bank of America.